This cute dog sweater knitting pattern knits up in stripes and is ideal for wearing on those cold winter walks.

 Easy Dog Sweater

-You can knit with the stripes or without, using one block colour.
+You can knit with the stripes or without, using one block colour if that is your preference.

 If you would like to make more knitted items for your dog, please take a look at the other patterns in the pet knitting pattern library.